70.204 .... B&F 1662

 Light Orange Underwing Boudinotiana notha (Hübner, 1803)

 Status .....
 Until very recently, not recorded or known from anywhere in Nottinghamshire since the publication of J.W.Carr's book 'The Invertebrate Fauna of Nottinghamshire.
 Nottingham: J.& H. Bell Ltd (1916)'.
-Nationally, Light Orange Underwing is restricted to southern and south-eastern parts of the UK, but it does occur in neighbouring Lincolnshire where the one below was photographed by John Lamin.
+Nationally, Light Orange Underwing is restricted to southern and south-eastern parts of the UK, but it does occur in neighbouring Lincolnshire and there is a solitary record from Leicestershire and Rutland.

-But in March 2026, a number of moths believed to be Orange Underwing Archiearis parthenias, were photographed at Rushcliffe Country Park (Mathers, S.), but were suspected as potentially being Light Orange Underwing (Mark Skevington).
-The suspicion proved correct, when specimens were netted and photographed the following day, with a male showing the feathered antennae of this species, which Orange Underwing doesn't have.
+But on 19/03/26, a number of moths believed to be Orange Underwing Archiearis parthenias, were seen and photographed at Cotgrave Country Park (Cooper, C., Searle, M. and Searle C.).
+Steve Mathers visited the site the next day and later posted a number of photographs on Facebook, which were suspected as possibly being Light Orange Underwing by Mark Skevington.
+The suspicion proved correct when specimens were netted and photographed the following day, with a male showing the typical feathered antennae of this species, which Orange Underwing doesn't have.
+The county recorder later confirmed the moth's identification, via gen det.

 ......

-Photographed by John Lamin at Callans Wood, Lincolnshire April 2022
+Photographed by John Lamin, Callans Wood (Lincolnshire) April 2022

 Nottinghamshire (VC56) distribution of Light Orange Underwing

-The records for the Nottinghamshire distribution map are currently provided by the following contributors - Steve Mathers (per Nottinghamshire Moths and Butterflies Facebook Group).
+The records for the Nottinghamshire distribution map are currently provided by the following contributors - Chris Cooper and Steve Mathers (per Nottinghamshire Moths and Butterflies Facebook Group).

 You can contribute your own records to help us gain an accurate status of this species in Nottinghamshire.
 Send an Excel spreadsheet of your records via the 'contact us' link at the top of the homepage.